ThunStorm/ForbiddenIsland-UCD/README.md

    - Once the actions are finished, click `Next` to enter in stage 2 and 3.
 Two cards from the treasure deck are drawn and display on the Panel (Left-hand side)
      - If a Waters Rise! card is drawn, water meter rise 1, Waters Rise! is discarded immediately, the flood discards are shuffled and put back to the top of flood deck
    - A number of flood cards (equal to water meter) are drawn and the state of the corresponding land is changed.
 Then click `Next` for the next player's turn.
-     - If the number of player's hand reaches 5, the player is forced to discard.
+     - If the number of player's hand card reaches 5, the player is forced to discard.
 Click the `card` that you want to discard (**including the cards on the treasure card panel**), then use  `Discard`
    - Press `Next` to continue after all operations

 6. Special action